Devkon69/Liquidcash/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Titancoin Core project (and related projects such as libsecp256k1), and is not to be confused with overall Titancoin Network Protocol consensus changes.
+The following applies to code changes to the Liquidcash Core project (and related projects such as libsecp256k1), and is not to be confused with overall Liquidcash Network Protocol consensus changes.

-Whether a pull request is merged into Titancoin Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into Liquidcash Core rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general